-This biotope occurs in reduced (18-35 pp) and low (<18 ppt) salinity (JNCC, 2015).
-Biotopes that occur in low salinity are considered tolerant of an increase to reduced salinity as this falls within the habitat range.
-A change at the pressure benchmark is assessed as a change to full salinity.
-Species in lagoons may be able to tolerate some fluctuations in salinity as evaporation on hot days may increase salinity and tidal flushing may lead to some changes.
+This biotope occurs in low (<18 ppt) salinity (JNCC, 2015).
+Biotopes that occur in low salinity are considered tolerant of an increase to reduced salinity as this is likely to fall within the habitat range of the characterizing species.
+Species acclimated to lagoon conditions may be able to tolerate some fluctuations in salinity as evaporation on hot days may increase salinity and tidal flushing may lead to daily changes in salinity.